bio-tools/biotoolsDocs/api_reference_dev.rst

 Get user information
 --------------------------------

-Returns information about the logged in user account, including a list of registered resource (name, id, version, additionDate, lastUpdate)
+Returns information about the logged in user account, including a list of registered tool (name, id, version, additionDate, lastUpdate)

 .. note:: This method requires the user to be authenticated.
 Learn how to :ref:`Token`.